You are here

 - Log in to your online checklist and click the “Cancel Application” button on the bottom of the checklist page

-- Email UMD Study Abroad and title the subject line “Program Participation Cancellation.”
-In the body of the email, indicate your name, UMD student ID number, program name and term of participation
+- Email email@example.com and title the subject line “Program Participation Cancellation.”
+In the body of the email, indicate your name, UMD student ID number, program name, and term of participation

 - Email or contact your program advisor with your intent to cancel

-You are responsible for all program fees until cancellation notification is received by the UMD Study Abroad office.
+You are responsible for all program fees until cancellation notification is received by the UMD International Programs & Services office.
 The application fee and confirmation deposit for all UMD programs are non-refundable, as are the processing fees for affiliate programs.

-If you are participating in a UMTC or Affiliate program (API, CEA, ISA, AIFS, ASA) it is your responsibility to notify your program sponsor of your cancellation.
+If you are participating in a UMTC or Affiliate program (API, CEA, ISA, AIFS, ASA, CISI, or USAC) it is your responsibility to notify your program sponsor of your cancellation.

-If you cancel your participation at the end of the first term, you are responsible for the published program fee for that term.
-You may be responsible for any non-recoverable costs attributed to the second-semester portion of the program fee.
-These fees can be substantial and may include tuition, room, and board.
+In addition to the semester program cancellation policy, if you cancel your participation at the end of the first term on an academic year or calendar year program, you are responsible for the published program fee for that term.
+You will be responsible for any non-recoverable costs attributed to the second-semester portion of the program fee.
+These fees can be substantial and may include tuition and room and board.

 Appeal for Refund

-You have the right to appeal UMD Study Abroad’s Cancellation Policy when cancelling from a program for extenuating circumstances, which are defined as:
+You have the right to appeal the study abroad Cancellation Policy when canceling from a program for extenuating circumstances, which are defined as:

 All medical (physical, psychological, emotional, etc.) reasons for canceling require documentation from an attending physician.